hay-kot/homebox/docs/docs/import-csv.md

  - Currently only supports importing items, locations, and labels
  - Does not support attachments.
 Attachments must be uploaded after import

+!!! tip "File Formats"
+    The CSV import supports both CSV and TSV files.
+The only difference is the delimiter used.
+CSV files use a comma `,` as the delimiter and TSV files use a tab `\t` as the delimiter.
+The file extension does not matter.

 **Template**

 You can use this snippet as the headers for your CSV.
 Copy and paste it into your spreadsheet editor of choice and fill in the value.